 Acquisition and Development Grant

 The Acquisition and Development (A&D) Grant Program is a biennial, two-year program providing state grants to eligible, publicly owned, public-use airports for planning, construction, and land acquisition.
-Projects funded from this program must be included in the current Capital Improvement Plan (link to CIP).
+Projects funded from this program must be included in the current Capital Improvement Plan (PDF).

 The A&D Program is funded by the Aeronautics Account in the State Transportation Fund.
 It is prepared in accordance with California Public Utilities Code (PUC), Sections 21683 and 21706.
 Local agency project requests are categorized and ranked based on criteria set by the California Transportation Commission (Commission).
 Eligible project categories include enhancing safety, capacity, and security, as well as preparing Airport Land Use Compatibility Plans (ALUCP).